 As with many legal rights, your rights to credit reporting information can be very confusing.
-Many different laws are passed on a regular basis that change these rights.
-For most people there is no need to understand the majority of these credit reporting laws and regulations.
+Many different laws are passed regularly that change these rights.
+For most people, there is no need to understand the majority of these credit reporting laws and regulations.
 There are, however, a few legal rights that we all need to understand, like the legal right to view your credit report.

 There is a definite need to know what is in your credit report.
-If you ever have to apply for a job, get a new credit card, buy a car on credit, buy a house on credit, apply for a personal loan, or apply for a small business loan, what others see on your credit report will be a factor in whether or not you get what you want at the terms you want.
-That is why it is so important to regularly check what each of the credit reporting agencies is saying about you.
+If you ever have to apply for a job, get a new credit card, buy a car on credit, buy a house on credit, apply for a personal loan, or apply for a small business loan, your credit report will be a factor in your approval.
+That is why it is so important to regularly check what the credit reporting agencies are saying about you.

-If there are inaccuracies in your credit report, you need to get them repaired.
+If there are errors in your credit report, you need to get them repaired as soon as possible.

 - If someone is stealing your identity, you need to take legal action to protect yourself.